playcanvas/developer.playcanvas.com/content/zh/user-manual/graphics/posteffects/index.md

 We have implemented post effects as scripts that you can add to an Entity that has a [Camera][1] component attached.
 To add post effects to a camera, do the following:

-1. Visit the [Asset Store][2] and add the required scripts to your project.
-The post effects available in the Asset Store include:
+1. Choose one of the effects below and get the script from the GitHub link.
   * [Bloom][3]
   * [Brightness-Contrast][4]
   * [Hue-Saturation][5]